Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-06-28.

-To ask the Secretary of State for Health, how many cases of Travellers’ diarrhoea there have been in each of the last five years; and what steps his Department is taking to advise people travelling about potential medications for that condition.
+To ask the Secretary of State for the Home Department, how many cases of slavery have been reported in each of the last five years.

 The below Parliamentary question was asked by Jim Shannon on 2016-07-07.